| Werewolf of Defiance

 spotted him are similar.
 But he admits in each case the description

+is "vague."
 "Very hairy" is the first description given by each

 person who saw the "werewolf."
 The chief said that